Our mission is to inspire the love of writing, reading, and storytelling,

 and to celebrate and advocate for the art of the written word.

-Rachel R. Baum is a Best of the Net nominated poet, founder of Moving Mountains Poets, a group of women poets over age 50, and the Saratoga Peace Pod, crafters who create warm items for families in crisis.
-She is the founder and host of the Saratoga Senior Center Poetry Open Mic, and co-founder of Capital Region Poems on Wheels.
+Rachel R. Baum is a Best of the Net nominated poet, founder of Moving Mountains Poets, Saratoga Peace Pod, Saratoga Senior Center Poetry Open Mic, and co-founder of Capital Region Poems on Wheels.
 She initiated the position of Poet Laureate of Saratoga Springs, NY.
-Rachel is the editor of the award-winning Funeral and Memorial Service Readings, Poems and Tributes, and two poetry chapbooks: Richard Brautigan’s Concussion and How to Rob a Convenience Store.
-A third chapbook Secrets She Has Saved will be published in 2026.
+Rachel's books are Funeral and Memorial Service Readings, Poems and Tributes, Richard Brautigan’s Concussion, How to Rob a Convenience Store, and Secrets She Has Saved.
 She is the author of the long-running blog Bark!
 Confessions of a Dog Trainer.
 For more information, visit https://rachelrbaum.net.

 Kim Bolan has spent her career helping communities reimagine what a library can be.
 As Executive Director of the Southern Adirondack Library System, she leads a cooperative network supporting 34 public libraries across four counties.
 Previously, she served as Chief Operating Officer of the Allen County Public Library (IN) and founded Kimb